culturing/poems/Poems/2026-03-10/07 Uncomfortable Peace.md

 There's no stopping it.
-But I for one say no sometimes, when I know better than the proselytizing adherents, which happens quite often I'm afraid.
+But I for one say no sometimes, when I know better than the proselytizing adherents, which happens quite often.
 But as long as they let me say no, we'll have peace, but uncomfortable peace, the peace of a truce, which rests on a razor's edge.